Questions about our woodland camping site?

 There are lots of great pubs close by.
 These include The White Hart Inn, The Netherfield Arms and The Squirrel Inn.
 All are walking distance of about a mile or a mile and a half.
 We have maps to guide you through the Estate and the woodland to find them – walks of 30-55 minutes.

-Can I get to the Beech Estate Campsite without driving?
+Can I get to The Secret Campsite Beech Estate without driving?

 Yes, the nearest station is Battle.
 A taxi will cost around £8-12.
 (Distance is 3.5 miles and takes 7-10 minutes).